Principal Apportionment

 Payments After the Fiscal Year

-Payments for the Annual Certification and Recertifications occur as part of the Adjustments and Prior Year Recomputations
+Payments for the Annual Certification and Recertifications occur as part of the Adjustments and Prior Year Recomputations.
+Following is an example of a 2024-25 Principal Apportionment:

 Changes to the allocation amounts may be due to several factors: